torrentkino/torrentkino/README.md

 Torrentkino uses a hostname cache for fast lookups within big swarms.
 A queried hostname will be cached for 30 minutes.
-Torrentkino also lookups that queried hostname every 5 minutes on its own.
-The cache keeps being up-to-date.
-It stops 30 minutes after your last query for that hostname.
+Torrentkino also lookups that queried hostname every 5 minutes on its own to keep its cache up-to-date.

 ## FILES